gtrusler/claude-code-knowledge/community/best-practices.md

 2. **Git worktrees** - manually manage parallel instances
 3. **Task batching** - queue up work for manual processing
 4. **Voice input** - dictate tasks from mobile for later execution

+## Anti-Patterns (What Never to Do)
+*Source: Reddit r/ClaudeAI comprehensive guide - 2025*

+- ❌ **Vague Prompts**: "Make it look better" → ✅ "Change the 'Submit' button on the contact page to blue (#3498db)"
+- ❌ **Dumping Whole Files**: Worst mistake for performance → ✅ Use file paths and line numbers (@src/api.py:15-30)
+- ❌ **Asking AI to Design Whole System**: Architect first → ✅ Let LLM implement the pieces
+- ❌ **Trusting "It Compiles" = "It Works"**: Always verify → ✅ Test, test, test again
+- ❌ **"Vibe Coding" for Production**: Only for exploration → ✅ Creates mountains of technical debt

+## The Context Bar Warning
+*Source: Reddit r/ClaudeAI comprehensive guide - 2025*

+Watch the context usage bar religiously:
+- **>50%**: Performance degrades noticeably
+- **Solution**: Use `/compact` command
+- **Follow-up**: Immediately restate current task to refocus

+This is more critical than most realize - degraded performance leads to missed details and errors.